Neuropathy in the Feet: A 2026 Guide to Symptoms, Causes, and Support Strategies

 Compression Socks

-Designed to apply gentle pressure to support circulation and reduce swelling.
+Designed to apply graduated pressure that supports circulation and swelling management.